New Belmont Park LIRR station part of $1.3B arena plan

 "Today we celebrate with our loyal fans and we thank Governor Cuomo, the elected officials, and the community for their ongoing support," Islanders co-owner Jon Ledecky said.
 "Next Stop: Belmont!"

-State officials, citing a new economic impact study, said for every $1 of private money invested into the project $1.40 of economic activity will be generated.
+The project is expected to spur the region’s economy, creating approximately 10,000 construction jobs, 2,450 direct and indirect jobs connected to the hotel, office, community space and retail village and 750 direct and indirect arena-related jobs, according to the BJH Advisors analysis.

+The report projects the development will generate nearly $50 million in new annual public revenue annually, approximately $725 million in annual economic activity and direct and indirect annual employee earnings of roughly $133 million.

-By 2024, the project is expected to generate $44 million in new tax revenue to Nassau County, New York State, the Town of Hempstead and the MTA, according to the state's economic analysis.
+By 2024, the project is expected to generate $44 million in new annual tax revenue to Nassau County, New York State, the Town of Hempstead and the MTA, according to the economic analysis.
+In total, for every $1 of private money invested into the project, $1.40 of economic activity will be generated, officials said.

+"Providing a direct ride to Belmont Park, the Islanders' arena, the hotel and the retail village will drive even more New Yorkers and visitors to spend time on Long Island — boosting the regional economy with hundreds of millions of dollars," ESD president and commissioner Howard Zemsky said.

+A total of $272 million in PILOT — payment in lieu of taxes — payments will be made over the next 49 years, including $154 million to the Elmont and Sewanhaka school districts, $103 million to Nassau County and $15 million to the Elmont Fire District, state officials said.

 Also Monday, Empire State Development Corp., the state agency responsible for attracting economic development to the public land at Belmont, is set to release its final study on the environmental impact of the arena proposal.